UNWTO World Tourism Barometer

 - July (-67%) saw comparatively better performance than June (-77%), making it the best month so far since April 2020.

-- By regions, Asia and the Pacific continued to suffer the largest decline with a 95% drop in international arrivals in the first five months of 2021 over the same period in 2019.
-Europe (-85%) recorded the second largest decline in arrivals, followed by the Middle East (-83%) and Africa (-81%).
-The Americas (-72%) saw a comparatively smaller decrease.
+- Asia and the Pacific continued to suffer the weakest results in January-July 2021, with a 95% drop in international arrivals compared to the same period in 2019.
+The Middle East (-82%) recorded the second largest decline, followed by Europe and Africa (both -77%).
+The Americas (-68%) saw a comparatively smaller decrease.